Experience the best of Japan. The thrill of deep powder, the beauty of an unique culture, and the fun of a WELL-OILED guided tour.

 Let us not forget the three pillars of Japan Powder Cuture Tours.
-Safety first, fun second and improvement third which all our guide/instructors take very serious to insure you have memories that will last a lifetime.
+Safety first, fun second and improvement third.
+All our guides/instructors take these directives very seriously to ensure you have incredible memories that will last a lifetime.

-So take the time to peruse our site check out the FAQ’s and CONTACT us with any questions you may have.
-Our tours start from the start of December until end of April each year so why not come join us in our little Japanese Utopia.
+So take the time to peruse our site, and check out the FAQ’s regarding any questions.
+Feel free to CONTACT us with any queries you may have.
+Our tours start from the start of December until end of April each year so come join us in our Japanese Utopia.

 This is the 3rd time we’ve been on a JPCT trip and undoubtedly it won’t be the last.
 The Nagano ski buffet is aptly named because we definitely got our fill of powder and feasted on a range of Japanese food, along with a smorgasbord of other experiences.